GabrielRavier/epitech-rtype/docs/RELIABLE-UDP-SPEC.md

 #### 3.2.1.
 Key Connection State Variables

 Before we can discuss the operation of the RUDP implementation in detail, we need to introduce some detailed terminology.
 The maintenance of an RUDP connection requires maintaining state for several variables.
 We conceive of these variables being stored in a connection record called a Transmission Control Block (TCB).
-Among the variables stored in the TCB are the local and remote IP addresses and port numbers, and compartment of the connection, pointers to the user's send and receive buffers, pointers to the retransmit queue and to the current segment.
+Among the variables stored in the TCB are the local and remote IP addresses and port numbers, pointers to the user's send and receive buffers, pointers to the retransmit queue and to the current segment.
 In addition, several variables relating to the send and receive packet IDs are stored in the TCB.

 ```
 +----------+---------------------+